Fitting $f(Q,T)$ gravity models with a $\Lambda$CDM limit using H(z) and Pantheon data: Theory

 where $\rho_{\text{eff}}$ is the effective density and $p_{\text{eff}}$ the effective pressure.
-The final point to mention is that in $f(Q,T)$ the stress-energy tensor is not conserved \cite{xu2019f}.
-Due to this fact the energy balance equation is not zero, but given by \cite{xu2019f}
+It is fair to mention that in $f(Q,T)$ theories, the stress-energy tensor is not conserved.
+Because of this, the energy balance equation is not zero but given by \cite{xu2019f}